chrisbobbe/jekyll-theme-prologue/README.md

 There are two ways to get started:

 1. Fork the [GitHub repository](https://github.com/chrisbobbe/jekyll-theme-prologue).
 If you want to use [GitHub Pages](https://pages.github.com/), create a branch named `gh-pages`.
-(NOTE: The _config.yml file in this repository has `baseurl` set for my own GitHub Pages site, so you'll want to change it or make it blank.)
+In _config.yml, customize `baseurl` or make it blank, and replace `theme: jekyll-theme-prologue` with `remote_theme: chrisbobbe/jekyll-theme-prologue` ([GitHub Pages now supports open-source themes on GitHub](https://github.com/blog/2464-use-any-theme-with-github-pages)).
 2. Install the theme using the jekyll-theme-prologue gem.
 Instructions can be found [here](https://jekyllrb.com/docs/themes/#installing-a-theme).

 **The following instructions apply to this theme only.**